vboluda/CodeNFT/README.md

 # CodeNFT
+Version 0.2
-Include code libraries in NFT and IPFS to certify them
+Include code libraries in NFT and IPFS to certify them.

 ##WEB3